Russian tea culture: Varieties

-Brewing
+Brewing and serving

 A notable feature of Russian tea culture is the two-step brewing process.
 First, tea concentrate called zavarka (Russian: заварка) is prepared: a quantity of dry tea sufficient for several persons is brewed in a small teapot.
-Then, each person pours some quantity of this concentrate into the cup and mixes it with hot water; thus, one can make one's tea as strong as one wants, according to one's taste.
-Sugar, lemon, honey or jam can then be added freely.
+Then, each person pours some quantity of this concentrate into the cup and mixes it with hot and cold water; thus, one can make one's tea as strong and as hot as one wants, according to one's taste.
+Sugar, lemon, honey, jam or milk can then be added freely.
+Sugar and other sweeteners are served in bowls; using the personal teaspoon to add them to the tea rather than the one in the bowl is considered impolite.